spring-attic/spring-mobile/README.md

 		$ ./gradlew install

 ## Import Source into your IDE

 ### Eclipse

-To generate Eclipse metadata (.classpath and .project files):
+1. To generate Eclipse metadata (.classpath and .project files):

 		$ ./gradlew eclipse

-Once complete, you may then import the projects into Eclipse as usual:
+2. Once complete, you may then import the projects into Eclipse as usual:

 		File -> Import -> Existing projects into workspace

-Alternatively, [SpringSource Tool Suite] has built in support for [Gradle], and you can simply import as Gradle projects.
+	_Note: [SpringSource Tool Suite] has built in support for [Gradle], and you can simply import as Gradle projects._

 ### IDEA